me23b243-cmd/KiviSarvamTask/README.md

 requirements.txt  Dependencies
-tests/            Non-LLM-dependent tests (LLM calls are stubbed/mocked) data/             SQLite database file lives here (memory.db), created on first run
+tests/            Non-LLM-dependent tests (LLM calls are stubbed/mocked) data/             SQLite database file lives here (memory.db), created on first run memory_export.json consists of all the memory elements needed to populate the database populate_memory.py file for populating with initial data (for testing it is required) reset_db.py        used for resetting the database by deleting everything stored validation.py      responsible for validating against the test csv results_df_test.csv the results expected after validation are in this file, which was obtained by testing the same approach
+                    on colab
+metrics.py           is there to give the latency etc. displayed on Front End
 ```

 ## Installation